 "The paramount question of the day is not political, is not religious, but is economic.
 The crying-out demand of today is for a circle of principles that shall forever make it impossible for one man to control another by controlling the means of his existence." (from 'The Economic Tendency of Freethought')

-If Voltairine de Cleyre's writing and political philosophy interest you, then you may also find an online sociology degree and the following articles and discussions interesting:
+If Voltairine de Cleyre's writing and political philosophy interest you, then you may also find the following articles and discussions interesting: